skamjadali7/cucumberJS/README.md

 # cucumberJS
-cucumber with Cypress and JavaScript
+cucumber with Cypress and JavaScript for automating shopping application

 Pre-Requisites:
 - init npm